predsci/PROF/mkdocs/docs/install.md

 ## Cloning through GitHub

-Users are also welcome to directly download the package either as a zip or by cloning the repository.
+Users are also welcome to download the package directly either as a zip file or by cloning the repository.

 To clone: `git clone https://github.com/predsci/PROF.git`

-Then Open an R or Rstudio session.
+Then, open an R or Rstudio session.
 Navigate to the location of the cloned project, open the PROF.Rproj file and install the package.

 ## Shiny-app PROF installation